 All to often, we see historic houses gutted to the studs to install new drywall to replace the “outdated” plaster.
 Sometimes the plaster has been neglected past the point of no return, but most times it can be repaired.
 Usually it’s torn out in the name of insulating the wall cavities.
 But as with anything in the building trades, there is more than one way to skin a cat!
 In order to save folks the mess and expense of tearing out their walls, we recommend removing a few clapboards on the exterior in order to insulate the house to modern standards.
 Remember, historic homes typically have no plywood sheathing under the siding, so insulating with this method is just as effective plus it’s faster, cleaner, and much cheaper!

-Here’s just a few of the benefits of having a real plaster wall to consider before you think about removing yours.
+Here are just a few of the benefits of having a real plaster wall to consider before you think about removing yours:

 - Thicker walls mean better sound dampening.